-Drop Off Items Please do not drop off items to your child in the middle of the school day.
-Students should bring their home lunch, forms, projects, etc. with them when the come to school.
-If items are dropped off, we will call students to pick up during recess, lunch or after school only.
+Please do not drop off items to your child in the middle of the school day.
+Students should bring their home lunch, forms, projects, etc. with them when they come to school.
+If items are dropped off, we will call students to pick up during recess, lunch of after school only.

-Travel If your child is going on a trip (during the school year), please send a letter to the Principal at least two weeks prior to their leaving.
+If you child is going on a trip (during the school year), please send a letter to the Principal at least two weeks prior to their leaving.
 Family trips are considered unexcused absences.

-Sexual Health Education Attention Parents, in accordance with the Department of Education Policy 103-5, Sexual Health Education, all schools must provide a description of the sexual health curriculum used by the school.
+Attention parents, in accordance with the Department of Education Policy 103-5, Sexual Health Education, all schools must provide a description of the sexual health curriculum used by the school.
 A student shall be excused from sexual health instruction only upon the prior written request of the student's parent or legal guardian.
-A student may not be subject to disciplinary action, academic penalty or other sanction if the student's parent or legal guardian makes such a written request.
+A student may not be subject to disciplinary action, academic penalty or other sanctions if the student's parent or legal guardian makes such a written request.